huff-language/huff-docs/src/tutorial/function-dispatching/README.md

 ## What is the problem?

-In the evm contracts are interacted with by sending very messages to them.
-Thankfully there is a globally accepted standard for encoding these messages that is know as the ABI standard.
-The ABI standard handles how inputs to functions should be encoded.
-Be it a `uint256` or a dynamic type like a `string`.
-This strict standard is what allows contracts to understand each other under the hood.
-The ABI standard also tells the contract which function the message tends to interact with.
+In the evm contracts are interacted with by sending messages to them.
+The ABI standard exists as a canon way to encode these messages, handling how inputs to functions should be encoded.
+These strict rules is what allows contracts to understand each other.
+The ABI standard also tells the contract which function the message intends to interact with.
 This is done by encoding a 4 byte selector at the beginning of the message.
 This 4 byte selector is the `keccak` of a function's signature.
 If you have written interfaces in solidity you may not realize that you are just providing your current contract the ability to generate the 4 byte selectors of a foreign contract.

+The rest of this section will detail two types of dispatching, linear dispatching and binary search dispatching.

 ## Linear Dispatching

 From reading the above, or from reading a Huff contract before you may have developed some intuition about how the simplest way to perform dispatching is - A linear lookup.
-This method will extract the function selector from the calldata message, then brute force compare it to every function that the contract contains.
+This method will extract the function selector from the calldata message, then brute force compare it to every other function in the contract.

 The example below shows what a linear dispatcher may look like for a standard ERC20 token: